robertwinke/zerda-exam-cpp-orientation-retake/README.md

-# Zerda C++ Orientation Exam
+# Zerda C++ Orientation Exam Retake

 ## Content Counter
-Create a command line application that read files and counts their lines, words characters
+Create a command line application that read files and counts their lines, words and characters

 ### Arguments
 The file names are just listed as arguments like: